Learning with Free Object Segments for Long-Tailed Instance Segmentation

 {How can we leverage these high-quality instance segments from object-centric images?} One naive way is to directly train the instance segmentation model on the object-centric images, using these segments as supervision.
 Nevertheless, the fact that these objects mostly show up alone in simple backgrounds makes them somewhat too simple for the model.
-We therefore choose to place these object segments in the context of complex scene-centric images, via simple copy-paste augmentation~\cite{ghiasi2020simple}.
-Unlike the original paper~\cite{ghiasi2020simple}, which merely pastes human-annotated segments from one image to another to increase the \emph{context diversity}, our \ourmethod approach brings the best of abundant free object segments to increase the \emph{appearance diversity}, especially for rare object categories.
+We, therefore, choose to place these object segments in the context of complex scene-centric images, via simple copy-paste augmentation~\cite{ghiasi2020simple}.
+Unlike \cite{ghiasi2020simple}, which merely pastes human-annotated segments from one image to another to increase the \emph{context diversity}, our \ourmethod approach brings the best of abundant free object segments to increase the \emph{appearance diversity}, especially for rare object categories.

-We evaluate \ourmethod on the long-tailed LVIS benchmark~\cite{gupta2019lvis}. \ourmethod leads to a massive improvement on segmenting rare object instances by effectively increasing the labeled training data for them.
+We evaluate \ourmethod on the long-tailed LVIS benchmark~\cite{gupta2019lvis}. \ourmethod leads to a massive improvement in segmenting rare object instances by effectively increasing the labeled training data for them.
 Moreover, \ourmethod is detached from the model training phase and is thus model-agnostic.
-Namely, it can potentially benefit all kind of instance segmentation model architectures. \ourmethod is also compatible with existing efforts on long-tailed object detection and segmentation to achieve even further gains.
+Namely, it can potentially benefit all kinds of instance segmentation model architectures. \ourmethod is also compatible with existing efforts on long-tailed object detection and segmentation to achieve further gains.

 In summary, our \ourmethod framework opens up a novel direction that brings the best of discovering pixel-level supervision in object-centric images to facilitate long-tailed instance segmentation.
-Our \textbf{main contributions} are: \begin{itemize} [itemsep=-3pt,topsep=3pt,leftmargin=12pt] \item We demonstrate the possibility to increase the number of training examples for instance segmentation without laborious pixel-level data collection and annotation. \item We propose a simple and scalable pipeline for discovering, extracting, and leveraging object foreground segments to facilitate long-tailed instance segmentation. \item Our \ourmethod framework shows promising gains on the challenging LVIS dataset and demonstrates a strong compatibility with existing works. \end{itemize}
+Our \textbf{main contributions} are: \begin{itemize} [itemsep=5pt,topsep=5pt,leftmargin=15pt] \item We demonstrate the possibility to increase the number of training examples for instance segmentation without laborious pixel-level data collection and annotation. \item We propose a simple and scalable pipeline for discovering, extracting, and leveraging free object foreground segments to facilitate long-tailed instance segmentation. \item Our \ourmethod framework shows promising gains on the challenging LVIS dataset and demonstrates a strong compatibility with existing works. \end{itemize}